Tommy-Nguyen-cpu/MeetGreet/README.md

     2.1.4. "cd ../../"

 ## Run MeetGreet Through Console
-Once you have installed the sdk, run the following commands in this order:
+Once you have installed the sdk, through the command line, navigate to the downloaded and extracted "MeetGreet" folder and run the following commands in this order:
    1. "dotnet build"
    2. "dotnet publish -o Release"
    3. "cd Release"